bitnami/charts/bitnami/kafka/README.md

 ## Upgrading

+### To 32.2.0

+We have introduced the value `kraftVersion` to help control the change from static quorum to dynamic quorum.

+By default, new clusters will be deployed with the new dynamic quorum (kraftVersion=1), but users upgrading from Kafka 3.x may need to modify the default values to continue using static quorum (kraftVersion=0).
+That is because Kafka 4.0 does not yet support switching from static quorum (controller.quorum.voters) to dynamic quorum (controller.quorum.bootstrap.servers), causing upgrades to fail (#34015).

+For more information please check [Kafka documentation](https://kafka.apache.org/documentation/#static_versus_dynamic_kraft_quorums).

 ### To 32.0.0

 This major release bumps Kafka major version to `4.y.z` series.
 This version implies a significant milestone given now Kafka operates operate entirely without Apache ZooKeeper, running in KRaft mode by default.
 As a consequence, **ZooKeeper is no longer a chart dependency and every related parameter has been removed.**.
 Upgrading from `31.y.z` chart version is not supported unless KRaft mode was already enabled.